”What is the best sewing machine for quilting?”

 Your sewing machine dealer is almost as important a choice as the machine itself.

-Don't buy from a big box or discount store.
+Don't buy from a big box or discount store, if possible.

 With a big box store there is no support, no classes, no test drive.